 The first person stops their mime.
 Now the third person asks the second, “What are you doing?”.
 The second person keeps “playing the piano” and names a different activity which the third person must mime.
 There should be no repetition and no similar activities.
 For example if you are miming “climbing a ladder”, you cannot say “climbing the stairs”.

-Mini Downloads are short downloadable resources providing guidelines, tips and information about a particular area of drama.
+Downloads: We offer downloadable resources providing guidelines, tips and information about a particular area of drama.
 They are ideal for planning and inspiration and can be downloaded to your computer in just a few minutes.

 A completely new online course lasting 3 weeks featuring video clips of groups exploring drama games along with detailed explanations to equip you with a portfolio of approaches to use in your teaching context.
 These activities can be used across a range of language levels and age-groups.